rosielee09/Whispers-of-the-Chest/README.md

 # Whispers-of-the-Chest

 ## How to Start the Game
+**Option1.**
 1. Visit the live game [Here!](https://rosielee09.github.io/Whispers-of-the-Chest/)

+**Option2.**
+How to Run This Project Locally
+1. Download the Project
+2. Open the Project in VS Code
+3. Install Live Server Extension
+4. Run the Project

 ## How to Play?
 1. Click the Start button to begin the game